altpsyche/bobreview/docs/PLUGIN_DEVELOPMENT_GUIDE.md

 ## Reference Implementation

-See `bobreview/plugins/mayhem_reports/` for a complete working example.
+Use `bobreview plugins create my-plugin --template full` to generate a complete working example.